This locomotive was built by Sentinel in 1928. It started its working life at the J S Fry & Sons Somerdale Chocolate Factory in Keynsham.

 The locomotive was taken out of service in 1956 and placed in store.
 After being in store for a number of years it was sold in 1964 to a scrapyard in grove Road Fishponds where it was put on display rather than being cut up.

 In 1970 the locomotive was sold to a Gardner & Sons who moved it to Suffolk.
 It subsequently was sold and moved by the new owner at Colchester.

 Following a five-year search for the locomotive in 2010 it was purchased by Eric Miles and moved to Bitton on the Avon Valley Railway.
 The new owner was a former apprentice at the Fry’s Somerdale Chocolate Factory.

-The locomotive is now being restored on the Avon Valley Railway which is fitting as the line is only a mile away from where the locomotive worked at Keynsham.
+The locomotive was restored on the Avon Valley Railway which is fitting as the line is only a mile away from where the locomotive worked at Keynsham.